hplp/PiMulator/DRAMEmulation/Bank_Hardware_Design/README.md

 I. How to Generate:
    1. Open Vivado (version has to be >=2018.3)
+   2. In the Vivado TCL shell, make sure that your current directory is set to the Bank_Hardware_Design directory
-   2. Tools -> Run Tcl Script..
+   3. Tools -> Run Tcl Script..
-   3. Choose Bank_Hardware.tcl
+   4. Choose Bank_Hardware.tcl

-   Alternatively: navigate to Bank_Hardware_Design directory in Vivado TCL shell and run
+   Alternatively: in Vivado TCL shell, run:
    source Bank_Hardware.tcl

-   4. Project Bank_Hardware is generated with a board design that includes
+   5. Project Bank_Hardware is generated with a board design that includes
       Zynq CPU, AXI, and Bank Hardware Module

    Note: Make sure that you have run the .tcl script provided in the DRAMEmulation/Bank_HLS directory, so